 Many customers claim that birds nested in the birdhouse quite quickly and that it was easy to set up and use.
 Compliments refer to the environmental benefits of the birdhouse and the ability to observe the birds without disruption.

-Although most said they had nesters within the first month, some claimed that the birdhouse failed to attract any birds.
+Although most said they had nesters within the first month, some claimed the birdhouse failed to attract any birds.

 Despite following all instructions, keep in mind that these are wild birds.
 Whether or not birds choose to nest in your birdhouse also depends on the bird, not only the birdhouse.

 The most common complaints are all directed to physical appearance and design.
-They mostly reference the poor quality and tacky look of the product.
+They primarily reference the poor quality and tacky look of the product.
 Although we must add that you’re told the materials of the birdhouse before you make your purchase.

 It’s important to remember that no matter how the birdhouse looks, the primary purpose is the birds’ safety and comfort.